benhoyt/benhoyt.github.com/writings/micropledge.md

 ![Example Kickstarter project page](/images/kickstarter-project.jpg)

 Kickstarter helps the creator make their (potential) product really shine.
 Our project page did not.
+Kickstarter guided you through making a great project page.
+Essentially, they were training founders of these mini-startups to sell to their own audience.

-I think this was partly because we started with software, which is often hard to photograph.
-But it was also because we were thinking of things from the creator's perspective rather than the paying customer: the pledgers -- or in sales terms, the buyer.
+I think we made this mistake because we were thinking of things from the creator's perspective rather than the paying customer: the pledgers -- or in sales terms, the buyer.
+Along the same lines, "Kickstarter" is a somewhat better name than "microPledge": it emphasizes the output people want rather than the input (a pledge).

 ### Poor choice of focus